cemreefe/cemreefe.github.io/source/posts/2024/05/07/deploying-flask-app-to-vercel.md

 ![Vercel logo](./vercel-banner.png)

-How to deploy your flask app to Vercel?
-First a short intro; if you know what vercel is and why you want to deploy your project to vercel, [skip here](#okay-how-do-i-deploy-my-flask-app-to-vercel-then).

 ## What is Vercel?

+First, a short introduction.
 Most people know Vercel as a front-end solution, however Vercel introduced many new features recently that make it a powerful tool for running small webapps **for free**.
+If you know what vercel is and why you want to deploy your project to vercel, [skip here](#okay-how-do-i-deploy-my-flask-app-to-vercel-then).

 Vercel is a platform that enables developers to build, deploy, and manage modern web applications.
 Having tested it myself, I can vouch for the fact that once integrated, it is quite simple to use.
 With Vercel, developers can simply push their changes to their GitHub repository, and the platform will automatically redeploy the site and update the server with the new code (CI/CD Anyone?).
 The platform also provides a dashboard for each site, offering insights into status, recent deploys, and domain information.